philtoms/ng-boilerplate-shop/README.md

 # [ngBoilerplateShop](http://philtoms.github.com/ng-boilerplate-shop) [![Build Status](https://travis-ci.org/philtoms/ng-boilerplate-shop.png?branch=master)](https://travis-ci.org/philtoms/ng-boilerplate-shop)

+An opinionated kickstarter for [AngularJS](http://angularjs.org) E-Commerce projects.

+`ngBoilerplateShop` is built on top of [ngBoilerplate](http://philtoms.github.com/ng-boilerplate-shop), a basic framework for kick starting AngularJS projects.
+This means it supports and encourages AngularJS best-practices from the ground up.

-An opinionated kickstarter for [AngularJS](http://angularjs.org) E-Commerce projects. ngBoilerPlateShop ships with the following features and components:
+ngBoilerPlateShop ships with the following features and components:

 - A shopping cart - of course
 - pluggable gateways (Worldpay and Paypal are supplied)